AlexeyKopchinskiy/Portfolio-project-3-new/README.md

 ![PEP8_test_results](assets/ci-python-linter-test.png)

-* **PEP8 Python Linter test** check the code with Code Institute's Python Linter to make sure that there are no errors or warings
+* **PEP8 Python Linter test** check the code with Code Institute's Python Linter to make sure that there are no errors or warnigs
 * **Line limit** was kept to 79 characters in order to comply with The Python standard library.

 ## Using the Task Manager